Powered Hand Tools - Powder-Actuated Tools

 - Powder-actuated tools operate like loaded guns.
 Handle powder-actuated tools with the same respect and safety precautions as guns.

-- Use the CSA series Z166-M85 "Safety Code for Powder-Actuated Tools" as a guide for safe operation and maintenance of the tool.
+- Use the manufacturer's information as a guide for safe operation and maintenance of the tool.

 - Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) and a hard hat.